diacritics-owo/modrinth-api/README.md

 ## Getting Started

-The version of this library corresponds directly to the version of the Modrinth API.
-The earliest supported version is 2.7.0.
+The major and minor versions of this library correspond directly to the version of the Modrinth API (the patch version may be separate).
+The earliest supported version of the API is 2.7.0.

 ## Documentation